gaehlerm/SoftwareEngineering/README.md

 As always, many books only focus on OO programming.
 They only explain dependency injection for classes.
 However, having classes is not a strict requirement for dependency injection or the strategy pattern.
 You can also pass different function objects as function arguments in those programming languages supporting function pointers or duck typing.
 This has the advantage that you don’t have to deal with base classes and so on.
 It’s just not used that often because usually you want to inject complicated objects and function pointers can only be used for simple objects.
 Though generally I would recommend using dependency injection with classes instead of injecting function objects.
 Simply because it can be used in all major programming languages the same way and you don’t have to learn anything additional right now.

 So far for the technical implementation and the introduction to mocking.
 But the real problem is only to come once again.
 The question is how and what to test.
 Apparently, it’s no solution to write a complete database simulation every time it is needed.
 This is not only a hell lot of work.
-It also makes the code rigid. // and now what...?
+It also makes the code rigid. // why so...?

 ### Copilot